ESMValGroup/ESMValCore/.github/ISSUE_TEMPLATE/data_issue_report.md

 - Pointer to existing copy of data on ESGF node (it would be very useful if you could provide a physical fullpath to the file(s) that are causing the problem, e.g. on CEDA Jasmin or DKRZ):
 - Other notes and mentions:

+**Assign the right people**
+If you are already a member of the ESMValTool GitHub project, please assign Valeriu Predoi (valeriupredoi) and Klaus Zimmermann (zklaus) to the issue.
+They will then check the issue raised and propagate it further to the data model developers.

 **Please attach**
   - The recipe that you are trying to run, you can find a copy in the `run` directory in the output directory